Standard query extensions

 The regular expression to use.

-Use the Java regular expression (REGEX) syntax (see Regular expressions ).
+Use the Java regular expression (REGEX) syntax.

-replacement The replacement string to use with the regular expression.
+The replacement string to use with the regular expression.

-values The list of values to transform.
+The list of values to transform.

-removeEmptyValues Optional.
+Optional.
 If true, all values that are empty following the replacement are removed.
 By default, empty values are kept.

 $mergeValues

 Merges two lists of values together.
-Duplicate values are included only once.
+Duplicate values are only included once.

-The following query extension merges the {{addresses}} and the {{anotherListOfAddresses}} lists of values.
+The following query extension merges the {{addresses}} and {{anotherListOfAddresses}} lists of values:

 $mergeValues(first: {{addresses}}, second: {{anotherListOfAddresses}})